-It is simply not correct to say that McIntyre wished to serve the American market but not any particular state market.130 Given the facts of the case, it seems more accurate to say that McIntyre sought to serve every single state market and urged its distributor to sell its machines in every state it could.
-If McIntyre had wished to avoid any particular state, it could have specified quite clearly in its agreement with the American distributor that its machines should be sold only in certain states and not in others.
-This crucial difference between the Asahi case, in which an upstream manufacturer had little direct control over where its product was sold, and McIntyre, in which McIntyre had plenary control over where its American distributor sold its products, makes this case a poor vehicle for analyzing the stream-of-commerce theory, and it raises serious questions about the dubious assertions by the plurality and concurring opinions.
+See id. at 2790 (plurality opinion) (stating that the facts show McIntyre's intent to serve the U.S. market but not the New Jersey market).

+Asahi case, in which an upstream manufacturer had little direct control over where its product was sold, and McIntyre, in which McIntyre had plenary control over where its American distributor sold its products, makes this case a poor vehicle for analyzing the stream-of-commerce theory, and it raises serious questions about the dubious assertions by the plurality and concurring opinions.

-For example, the plurality opinion argued that McIntyre's conduct was not "purposefully directed at New Jersey."131 In support of this conclusion, the plurality states that the facts show only that the distributor agree to sell McIntyre's machines in the United States; that McIntyre's officials attended trade shows in certain states but not New Jersey; and that a certain number of machines ended up in New Jersey but that McIntyre had no office in New Jersey, and did not pay taxes, own property, advertise, or send employees there.132 The Supreme Court's personal jurisdiction cases, however, have never required any of those facts in the context of a specific jurisdiction case as long as a defendant manufacturer has delivered its product to the forum state in which it causes injury to the plaintiff.133 The only difference between these cases and McIntyre is that McIntyre did not send the machine directly to New Jersey but rather instructed its distributor to sell the machines to any customer who would buy one, anywhere in the United States,134 including New Jersey, and it did not seek to exclude a single state from the sale of its machines under the marketing agreement.
+For example, the plurality opinion argued that McIntyre's conduct was not "purposefully directed at New Jersey."
+In support of this conclusion, the plurality states that the facts show only that the distributor agree to sell McIntyre's machines in the United States; that McIntyre's officials attended trade shows in certain states but not New Jersey; and that a certain number of machines ended up in New Jersey but that McIntyre had no office in New Jersey, and did not pay taxes. own property, advertise, or send employees there.
+The Supreme Court's personal jurisdiction cases, however, have never required any of those facts in the context of a specific jurisdiction case as long as a defendant manufacturer has delivered its product to the forum state in which it causes injury to the plaintiff.
+The only difference between these cases and McIntyre is that McIntyre did not send the machine directly to New Jersey but rather instructed its distributor to sell the machines to any customer who would buy one, anywhere in the United States, 134 including New Jersey, and it did not seek to exclude a single state from the sale of its machines under the marketing agreement.